 Bridget Moser at Remai Modern

-By jake moore
+By jake moore in akimbo

 The uncanny nature of Bridget Moser’s newest video, My Crops Are Dying But My Body Persists, is well acknowledged by Remai Modern associate curator Troy Gronsdahl when he points to lines within it like: “We are living on this meaningless island and I think it is getting sick.”
 Yet Moser’s astute observations began long before COVID-19 and its associated catchwords like social distancing had spread.
 Her physical proximity has always been an affective critique of capitalism and an equal examination of its attendants: whiteness and misogyny.
 These serve as the drivers of her comedic performances that ring funny/not funny depending on where you sit within the joke.
 Moser activates that destabilization in a determinedly feminist way.

 In his 2008 essay All of a Sudden, Jörg Heiser channels Bergson when he states that “laughter was an ambivalent reaction: relief at deviation from the norm but also a mocking reprimand to return to it.”
 They each pointed to how slapstick in early film was a “making fun” of a protagonist’s failure to assert mastery: “when gestures become unstuck, when unintended movements and mishaps torpedo the bourgeois individual’s controlled stasis.”
 Moser is always in control of her mishaps, though she maintains the gesture as unstuck, unable to complete, a failure.